melezhik/swat/README.md

     swat_module=1 # this story is a swat module curl_params="-d 'user=%user%' -d 'password=%password%'"

-Here are the brief comments to pretty self explanatory example:
+Here are the brief comments to the example above:

-- \`set_module=1' declare swat story as swat module; now swat will never execute this story directly, someone's else story should call it.
+- \`set_module=1' declare swat story as swat module; now swat will never execute this story directly, upstream story should call it.

-- use \'run_swat_module(method,resource,variables)' function to execute swat module, upstream story hook is a proper place for run_swat_module function calls.
+- call \'run_swat_module(method,resource,variables)' function inside upstream story hook to run downstream story.

-- you can call as many swat stories from the one upstream story as you need
+- you can call as many downstearm stories as you wish.

-- you can call the same downstream story more than once from the same upstream story
+- you can call the same downstream story more than once.

+Here is an example code snippet:

 ```
     # hook.pm